omar23py/space-invaders/README.md

 Usage

-Run the game by executing the main script:python main.py
+Run the game by executing the main script:python fianl game.py

 Use the following controls: